pganalyze/pganalyze-docs/explain/index.md

 * **Log-based EXPLAIN:** pganalyze collector runs EXPLAIN (without ANALYZE) on all queries logged based on `log_min_duration_statement`, after the query has completed
 * **auto_explain:** Postgres collects EXPLAIN (or EXPLAIN ANALYZE) data as part of query processing, based on `auto_explain.log_min_duration`, reflecting the actual plan that was used

 Generally we recommend utilizing **auto_explain** where available, as it provides higher data quality.
+Log-based EXPLAIN is not guaranteed to show the same plan that was executed, and cannot show execution metrics like I/O timing or buffer usage.

 ## Supported platforms & setup